maddieportrey/my386blog/_posts/2023-02-28-bookreview.md

 Illustrated above: [A Day in the Life of a Female Scientist](https://www.rolandberger.com/en/Insights/Publications/How-a-bias-in-data-could-widen-the-gender-gap.html)

 1. Getting the kids to school
-   - Transport networks are designed to serve compulsory travel for economic activity -- not care, which is what most women travel for.
-The networks tend to be radial, great to get in and out of town, but not for traveling locally to drop off kids at school.
-Women do trip-chaining -- if there is not hopper fare this means buying several tickets.
+   - Transport networks are designed to serve compulsory travel for economic activity -- not care, the reason why most women travel.
+The networks tend to be radial, great for getting in and out of town but not for traveling locally to drop off kids at school.
+Women do trip-chaining -- if there is no hopper fare, this means buying several tickets.

 2. Arrival at work
-   - The standard office temperature is based on the metabolic resting rate of the average 40 year old, 155 lb man -- offices are, on average, 5° too cold for women.
-Personal protection equipment like lab coats and overalls are designed around the male body -- 10% of women working in the energy sector wear equipment designed for women.
+   - The standard office temperature is based on the metabolic resting rate of the average 40-year-old, 155 lb man -- offices are, on average, 5° too cold for women.
+Personal protection equipment like lab coats and overalls are designed around the male body -- 10% of women in the energy sector wear equipment designed for women.
 The average smartphone is 5'5" -- too big for the average woman to use one-handed.

 3. Paycheck
-   - Women earn between 31% and 75% less than men over lifetimes.
-They are more likely to be in part-time work, which is generally paid less well.
-But we need the unpaid care work.
+   - Women earn between 31% and 75% less than men over their lifetimes.
+They are more likely to be in part-time work, generally paid less.
+But we need the unpaid care work -- none of us, including businesses, could do without the invisible, unpaid work careers do.
+Pensions are increasingly directly based on past contributions, so women are penalized even further for their unpaid care work.

+4. After-work work
+   - Home again via school and shops, followed by unpaid work in the evening.
+Globally, women do three times the amount of unpaid care work men do.
+The failure to measure unpaid household services is the most significant gender data gap of all -- it could account for up to 50% of GDP in high-income countries.
+Cuts in social care budgets simply shift the cost from the public sector to women because the work still needs to be done.
+Of the cuts made in the UK following the 2008 financial crash, 86% fell on women.

+5. An evening out
+   - Automobile safety features are designed for the average male.
+As a result, a woman is 47% more likely to be seriously injured than a man in a car crash.
+Crash test dummies are based on the average male -- 1.77 meters tall (about 5'10") and weighing 76 kg (about 167 lbs).

+6. At the theater
+   - Why is public restroom space allocated 50/50?
+Women take 2.3 times longer, go more often, and often have children with them.
+In the developing world, the lack of public toilets means more than an inconvenience -- it causes health problems and puts women in danger.
+The UN says one in three women lack access to safe toilets.
+The typical Mumbai slum has six bathrooms for 8,000 women.

 (written with the help of ChatGPT)